Philippe III, Roi de France1

 Berengaria de Castilla was born in August 1181.
 She was the daughter of Alfonso VIII, Rey de Castilla and Eleanor Plantagenet.2 She married, firstly, Konrad II Herzog von Swabia in 1188.
 She married, secondly, Alfonso IX, Rey de Castilla y León, son of Fernando II, Rey de León and Urraca de Portugal, circa 1198.1 She and Alfonso IX, Rey de Castilla y León were divorced in 1209.
 She died on 8 November 1245 at age 64.3,4

 Her marriage to Konrad II Herzog von Swabia was annulled.
-As a result of her marriage, Berengaria de Castilla was styled as Reina Berengaria de Castilla circa 1198.2 She abdicated as Queen of Castile in 1217.3
+After her marriage, Berengaria de Castilla was styled as Reina Berengaria de Castilla circa 1198.2 She abdicated as Queen of Castile in 1217.3

 Children of Berengaria de Castilla and Alfonso IX, Rey de Castilla y León